 An internship experience is most successful when you have done your research and know what to expect.
 Students should understand the costs associated with a D.C. internship and budget accordingly.
 Participating in an internship program is an investment in your future.
 It is important to plan for funding and managing your expenses while in Washington D.C.

 How much you spend during your time in D.C. will vary depending on where you live, eat, and find entertainment, but living in Washington can be expensive, particularly during the summer.
-The following numbers assume a ten-week stay during the summer; a safe bet is around $5,000.
+Estimate $6,000 for the summer, depending on the duration of your internship.

 $500 (assuming $5.00/workday for the metro)

 $300 (approximate cost of a round-trip train ticket) to $600 (approximate cost of round-trip plane ticket)

 $250 (assuming students will need to buy a few items of business attire)